elasticio/api-docs/source_v2/index.md

 # Introduction

-Welcome to elastic.io.
+Welcome to {{ product_name }}.
 This documentation is a full reference for the REST API documentation v2.
 The API implements the [JSON API](http://jsonapi.org) specification.
 We encourage the reader to familiarise himself with the details of the [JSON API](http://jsonapi.org) specification.